Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Methodology

 \subsection{Style Guidance}

-In the realm of text-to-image diffusion models, most works~\cite{stablediffusion,2023GLIGEN,controlnet} utilize extensive text prompts to accurately describe image styles, which control the synthesized images with desired styles.
-However, Unlike the colors and appearance of natural images, the style of oracle characters is complicated, including various stroke thicknesses, tips, and joined-up writing patterns like Chinese character images~\cite{2021dgfont}, resulting in the missing text prompts of oracle characters.
-Inspired by InST~\cite{inst}, we propose a style encoder to learn style representation directly from an oracle character image, which serves as style prompts to control the synthesis process with desired styles.
+In the field of text-to-image DMs, most works~\cite{stablediffusion,2023GLIGEN,controlnet} rely heavily on extensive text prompts to accurately define image styles, which control synthesized images with specific desired styles.
+However, unlike natural image styles, such as color and appearance, oracle character styles are more complicated, also including various stroke thicknesses, tips, and/or joined-up writing patterns like Chinese character images~\cite{2021dgfont}.
+It is difficult, if not possible, to describe these styles in natural language, even for experts.
+Inspired by InST~\cite{inst}, we introduce a style encoder into Diff-Oracle.
+This style encoder is designed to learn style representation directly from an oracle character image, which serves as style prompts to guide the synthesis process towards desired styles.

-Figure~\ref{fig:style_encoder} presents the structure of our proposed style encoder.
-To align with the SD framework, the format of style representation should be consistent with the standard text embedding format initially employed within SD, which is generated by the CLIP text encoder.
-It can be achieved by employing the CLIP image encoder and CLIP text encoder since CLIP has the intrinsic property of aligning the image embedding and the text embedding in the latent space~\cite{clip}.
-Therefore, as illustrated in Fig.~\ref{fig:style_encoder}, the style encoder $\tau_s$ is composed of three modules: CLIP image encoder $\tau_{s1}$, multi-layer cross attention and CLIP text encoder $\tau_{s2}$.
-We first feed the style image $x_s$ into $\tau_{s1}$ to obtain the image embedding $\tau_{s1}(x_s)$, which is then input to cross-attention layers to emphasize the pivotal style information of $x_s$.
-Each layer is implementing $\text{Attention}(Q,K,V)=\text{softmax}(\frac{QK^T}{\sqrt{d}})\cdot V$, with:
+Fig.~\ref{fig:style_encoder} presents the structure of our style encoder.
+To align with the SD framework, the format of style representation should be consistent with the standard text embedding format for the baseline SD.
+This standard format is typically generated by the CLIP text encoder when processing natural language inputs.
+Here, it can be achieved by employing the CLIP image encoder and CLIP text encoder, since CLIP has the intrinsic property of aligning the image embedding and the text embedding in the latent space~\cite{clip}.
+Therefore, as illustrated in Fig.~\ref{fig:style_encoder}, the style encoder $\tau_s$ is composed of three modules: CLIP image encoder $\tau_{s1}$, multi-layer attention $MultiAtt$, and CLIP text encoder $\tau_{s2}$.
+We first feed the style image $x_s$ into $\tau_{s1}$ to obtain the image embedding $\tau_{s1}(x_s)$.
+This image embedding is input to attention layers, which emphasize the pivotal style information of $x_s$.
+Each layer implements $\text{Attention}(Q,K,V)=\text{softmax}(\frac{QK^T}{\sqrt{d}})\cdot V$, with:

-Here, $v_0=\tau_{s1}(x_s)$, $d$ is the dimension of features, and we use two layers.
+Here, $v_0=\tau_{s1}(x_s)$, $d$ denotes the dimension of features, and we adopt two attention layers.
 Finally, the desired style representation can be attained by performing $\tau_{s2}$ on $v_2$.